atlassian/1time/README.md

 When the verifier allows, for instance, 1 past window, one present window (mandatory) and one future window, upon successful verification, the index value will be:
 - -1 when successful on past window or T - 1
-- 0 when successful on current window
+- 0 when successful on current window or T
-- 1 when successful on future window
+- 1 when successful on future window or T + 1

+Where T is the time step.
+This is calculated by current epoch time in seconds divided by (floor) time step size (30 seconds by default).

 This index is useful if your solution wants to implement [resynchronization](https://datatracker.ietf.org/doc/html/rfc6238#section-6).